The Australian National Audit Office released a report on Therapeutic Goods Regulation: Complementary Medicines (August 30, 2011).

 The audit brochure and the full report are available through the Therapeutic Goods Regulation: Complementary Medicines (opens in a new window).

-The Therapeutic Goods Administration (TGA) has recently released important information aimed at increasing understanding of how Listed Medicines (vitamin and mineral supplements, herbal medicines, and other medicinal products available in supermarkets) are regulated.
+The Therapeutic Goods Administration (TGA) has released important information aimed at increasing the understanding of how Listed Medicines (vitamin and mineral supplements, herbal medicines, and other medicinal products available in supermarkets) are regulated.

 Listed medicines: The role of Australia's medicines regulator

-Different types of medicines are regulated in different ways by the Therapeutic Goods Administration (TGA), depending on what they contain and how they are to be used.
+Different types of medicines are regulated in different ways by the TGA, depending on what they contain and how they are to be used.
 The level of regulatory scrutiny increases with the level of risk the medicine can pose to consumers.
 This approach allows resources to be targeted effectively.

 Access more information: TGA - Listed Medicines TGA's Role (opens in a new window)